alvaroceu/StellarSim/physics.md

 ###### ay = Fy/m = F * dy/d /m

-This acceleration is used to update the velocity and position of the body over time
+This acceleration (multiplied by TIMESTEP) is used to update the velocity and position of the body over time